tyronsmith/robot/README.txt

 Thank you for this opportunity to present my code to you.
 I had a lot of fun with this little project.

+* To run, please just go to the "root" location / index.php.
+* The config.ini file stores the location of the instructions file.
 * PLEASE NOTE: I have not tested my test cases.
 I don't have phpUnit installed on my Docker image that I was using and decided to spend my time on writing and testing the code rather than testing the test cases.
 I'm not sure that the "expectException" works as I hope.
 * My solution is perhaps a little over engineered by using a class for the robot, but I wanted to do this to demonstrate a bit more of my skills.